Edinburgh Corporation Tramways

 Edinburgh Corporation Tramways tram crew 1955

-A blow-up of the above photo showing, from left to right, the conductor, a regulator (?) and the motorman.
+An enlargement of the above photograph showing, from left to right, the conductor, a regulator (?) and the motorman.

 Edin H374CROP